-4.7 In addition to those factors covered in section 6, attention must also be paid in design to:
+4.8 In addition to the factors covered in section 6, attention must also be paid in design to:

-- site preparation

-- fill material properties

-- the specification for placing and compaction of the fill material

-- drainage behind the wall

-- protection of the geogrid against damage during installation.
+- site preparation - fill material properties - the specification for placing and compaction of the fill material - drainage behind the wall (Structural drainage must comply with current structural drainage requirements of Clause 513 of the MCHW) - protection of the geogrid against damage during installation.

-4.8 It is considered that with correct design and workmanship, and by following the recommendations of this Certificate, normally accepted tolerances of line and level for the construction of retaining walls as defined in BS 8006-1 : 2010, Table 18, can be achieved.
-However, where the alignment of the vertical face is critical, consideration may be given to providing a brickwork skin, or similar, to the wall units.
+4.9 It is considered that with correct design and workmanship, and by following the recommendations of this Certificate, normally accepted tolerances of line and level for the construction of retaining walls as defined in BS 8006-1: 2010, Table 18, can be achieved.
+However, where the alignment of the vertical face is critical, consideration may be given to providing a brickwork skin, or similar, to the wall.

-4.9 Particular attention should be paid to changes in direction of walls where overlapping of the geogrids may occur.
+4.10 Particular attention should be paid to changes in direction of walls where overlapping of the geogrids may occur.
 Detailed guidance is given in the Certificate holder's technical literature.
-BS 8006-1 : 2010 also gives guidance on typical layout plans for the geogrids (reinforcing elements) in bridge abutments.
+BS 8006-1: 2010 also gives guidance on typical layout plans for the geogrids (reinforcing elements) in bridge abutments.